Lightning-AI/pytorch-lightning/docs/README.md

 and open `docs/build/html/index.html` in your browser.

-Notes:
+When you send a PR the continuous integration will run tests and build the docs.
+You can access a preview of the html pages in the
+_Artifacts_ tab in CircleCI when you click on the task named _build-Docs_ of _ci-tests_ at the bottom of the PR page.

+Notes (Optional):

 - You need to have LaTeX installed for rendering math equations.
 You can for example install TeXLive by doing one of the following:
   - on Ubuntu (Linux) run `apt-get install texlive` or otherwise follow the instructions on the TeXLive website
   - use the [RTD docker image](https://hub.docker.com/r/readthedocs/build)

-When you send a PR the continuous integration will run tests and build the docs.
-You can access a preview of the html pages in the
-_Artifacts_ tab in CircleCI when you click on the task named _build-Docs_ of _ci-tests_ at the bottom of the PR page.